 |111.4 inches||Wheelbase||107.7 inches|

 |73.3 inches (w/mirrors)||Width||70.9 inches|

 |57.1 inches||Height||55.7 inches|

 |42.3 inches||Legroom, Front||42.3 inches|

 Shifting our focus towards the interior and exterior dimensions, you’ll notice some differences between the Accord and Civic.
-Perhaps unsurprisingly, the larger Honda Accord rides on a longer wheelbase and boasts nearly 10 inches of additional length than the Civic.
+Perhaps unsurprisingly, the larger Honda Accord rides on a longer wheelbase and boasts more than a foot of additional length over the Civic.
 It’s also slightly wider and has a wider turning radius as a result.

 Accord vs Civic – Key Model Advantages

 Now that we’ve covered the major differences in powertrains and sizing, let’s discuss some of the key attributes you’ll receive when you drive either a Honda Accord or a Honda Civic.